 - The Von Ogden Vogt Scholarship

-This scholarship was established in 2001 by Ogden and Carolyn Vogt to honor Carolyn's father, the Rev. Dr. Von Ogden Vogt and his dedication and commitment to Unitarian Universalism.
+This scholarship was established in 2001 by Walter and Carolyn Vogt to honor Walter's father, the Rev. Dr. Von Ogden Vogt and his dedication and commitment to Unitarian Universalism.
 Scholarships are given to support the intellectual, spiritual, and professional development of future Unitarian Universalist ministers who are attending Meadville Lombard Theological School.
-This scholarship has an additional application requirement.

 - The Donald K. Evans Memorial Theological Scholarship Fund